Standardized Test Requirements & Placement/Credit for College-Level Work

 We prefer that all testing for Early Decision applicants is completed by November 1 and for Regular Decision by January 1.

 We believe that college admission testing in the 9th and 10th grades adds to the anxiety of a process that students won’t encounter for several years.
-As a result, we’re generally not in favor of any 9th or 10th grade SAT or ACT Test scores*.
+As a result, we’re generally not in favor of any 9th or 10th grade SAT or ACT Test scores (although tests taken the summer after 10th grade are appropriate).
 While they may measure subject knowledge at the time the tests are taken, that level of knowledge gradually degrades and doesn’t fully represent the subject knowledge students bring to college first-year courses.
 Should students present tests taken two or more years in advance of their first-year experience, we'd need to take the timing of the test results into consideration.
 The greater the amount of time prior to students' first year of college, the less we can rely on the test results as a fair representation of their knowledge entering Carnegie Mellon.